 - Go to Settings > Optimize Webfonts.

-- Enter your font’s name in the search bar — to add more, wait till the previous search finished, empty the search box and enter the next font’s name.
-Add as many different fonts as you like!
+- Enter your font’s names in the search bar — Add as many different fonts as you like!

 - Trim the list to include only the fonts your theme actually uses.
 I usually remove all the ‘italic’ ones, because any modern browser can fake italic fonts.